hardhat/plantjigsaw/README.md

 ### Types of watering
     Adequate Watering: Illustration of watering can or a hose watering the plants.
-    Regular/Consistent Watering: Illustration of plants being watered on a consistent schedule. or a watering schedule
+    Regular/Consistent Watering: Illustration of plants being watered on a consistent schedule. or a watering schedule Moderate Watering: Illustration of watering can with less water than above or less on the schedule
 ### Types of fertalizer
 -    Nutrient-rich Fertilizer: Illustration of a bag or container of fertilizer with visible nutrients.
 -    Balanced Fertilizer: Illustration of a fertilizer bag with balanced N-P-K ratios (Nitrogen, Phosphorus, Potassium).